Bachelors of social work students have class outside on campus

 Curriculum

-The Bachelor of Social Work (BSW) is designed to be completed in four years and requires 128 hours of coursework.
-The final year includes the start of the intensive 450 hour internship experience, which in social work is referred to as Field Education.
+The Bachelor of Social Work (BSW) degree is designed to be completed in four years and requires 128 hours of coursework.
+The final year includes the start of the intensive 450-hour field placement experience, which in social work is referred to as Field Education.

 A Partial List of Courses You'll Take